Friday, February 15, 2008

 In the ensuing six months or so, we began to realize our financial partner had got most of his money in the low-flying-plane-import-business.
 This was the actual reason we got pulled over that night.
 It took us a while to connect the dots, but his house was being watched.
 We had spent several hours there one evening and got caught in the net on the way home.

-Next time, our heroes steal the equipment and molds from themselves and start over across town.
+Next time, our heroes steal the equipment and molds from themselves and start all over again across town.
 The evil empire sues and the magic of a piece of notebook paper is revealed.
 Tune in next time to catch all the action!

 Hey, Spork, I'm happiest when I'm spinning yarns!